 It’s become increasingly difficult for many employees to draw a hard line in the sand between work and home in a remote work environment.
 After transitioning, 70% of workers sign on during the weekends, and 45% report they work longer weekday hours than they ever did in a physical office: the average workday increased by 48.5 minutes.
 Let’s not mention the similar increase in the number of meetings and Zoom fatigue (*cries silently*).
 It’s so easy to send one more e-mail, take one more call, or stay online for one more hour.
 With no hard boundaries between the working world and their personal lives, employees are at risk of becoming demotivated and burning out.

-Before we share how to improve motivation and its relationship with employee recognition, let’s break down the two types of motivation—extrinsic and intrinsic.
+Before we share how to motivate employees in the workplace, and how it's related to employee recognition, let’s break down the two types of work motivation—extrinsic and intrinsic.

-Employees who are extrinsically motivated will often perform tasks because they want an external reward or incentive.
+Employees who are extrinsically motivated in the workplace will often perform tasks because they want an external reward or incentive.
 Extrinsic motivation comes from outside factors like:

-When people are intrinsically motivated, they’ll often find tasks inherently rewarding because those tasks contribute to achievement of goals or purpose.
+When people are intrinsically motivated at work, they’ll often find tasks inherently rewarding because those tasks contribute to achievement of goals or purpose.
 Specifically, intrinsic motivation:

-Both forms of recognition can be used for employee motivation.
+Both forms of recognition can be used as employee motivation techniques.

 For example, recognition given by a manager or trusted peer reinforces an employee’s contributions to greater company goals, which taps into intrinsic motivation.
 When recognition is given publicly and tied in with an external reward, it appeals to extrinsic motivation.